gve-sw/sdwan-uplink-automation/README.md

 ╘═════════════╧═══════════════╧═══════════════════════════╧═════════════╧═══════════╧═══════════════╧═════════════════════╛
 ```

-- retrive your template ID:
+- Retrive your template ID:
 update 'Nyiregyhaza' with your template name and copy the selcted template ID:
 ```
 $ python3 sdwan.py template-list --search 'Nyiregyhaza'